Akash132000/SQL/README.md

-# SQL
+# Python
-SQL for Data analytics
+Python for Data analytics